LaitinenHenri/LaitinenHenri/README.md

 My name is Henri Laitinen and welcome to my GitHub page!

 On this page, you’ll find various projects that I’ve worked on, including both school-related and personal projects.
-These projects vary from small games to TCP servers.
+These projects vary from small games to robot controlling programs.

 📚 About My Projects: